 However, some of these Città Morte have been given a second lease of life as artist colonies or, more often, as a refuge for squatters and illegal immigrants.
 There are possibly hundreds of abandoned villages and small towns throughout Italy, with a larger concentration in the impoverished and seismically active portions of the south.
 Below are some of the best-known among them, which can still be visited today.

 This abandoned estate and former town located in Lazio is better known today for its botanical gardens, but certainly qualifies as a Città Morta.
-Giardini di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
-The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left the town crumbling and abandoned in the 14th century.
+Giardino di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
+The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left the it crumbling and abandoned in the 14th century.
 In the 1920's, the last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden.
-Today, the Giardini di Ninfa are popular with gardening lovers, because of their picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
-With the last of the Caetanis' passing, the Giardini di Ninfa are now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.
+Today, the Giardino di Ninfa is popular with gardening lovers, because of their picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
+With the last of the Caetanis' passing, the Giardino di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.

 see also Ninfa Gardens